smaremanda/add-in-docs/docs/publish/package-your-add-in-using-napa-or-visual-studio.md

 # Package your add-in using Napa or Visual Studio to prepare for publishing
-Package your Office Add-in to prepare it for publishing.

 Your Office Add-in package contains an XML file that you'll use to publish the add-in.
 You'll have to publish the web application files of your project separately.